mollyodonnellan/PML/README.md

 Save the script, and run.

-You can check to see if it completed properly by looking at the last line of the Slurm output, which should have the date and time of completion.

 ##### 1. Prepare the starting trees for simulation

 Navigate to the 1_empirical_tree_generation directory.
 Run 1_empirical_simulation_prep.sh to set up directories for simulations.
 You should now have a folder called "simulations" in your PML directory, which should have the ".treefiles" of each dataset.